If you’re planning to purchase a property, the cost of conveyancing – Qld is something you’ll need to consider.

 Step 2: Time to cool off

-Queensland law provides for a cooling-off period of five days following the private sale of residential property.
+Queensland property law provides for a cooling-off period of five days following the private sale of residential property.
 This permits the property buyer to cancel the transaction even after contracts are signed.
 The provision is designed to enable home buyers to withdraw from a purchase that may have been made on impulse.

 The Queensland cooling-off period commences the day purchasers receive a copy of the contract signed by both parties.